 This led to caretakers talking about moans and screams from empty jail cells in the basement, and the legend around Courtroom 33.
 Today, reporters have a tradition of wanting to stay in the courtroom at Halloween.
 To see what might happen.

 In terms of the most spooky, I think if you surveyed our guides they’d say that Black Creek Pioneer Village is one of the creepiest places we give tours.
-We did tours for the first time there last October, and we had so many things happen on tour that we actually rewrote our tour for this year to try to incorporate some of the things that happened.
+We ran our first tours of the Village in 2016, and we had so many things happen there that we’re regularly making updates to our tours.
+Even our most skeptical guides have had odd experiences at Black Creek.